Landfolk

+Landfolk is a Danish online marketplace for curated vacation rentals It is headquartered in Aarhus and operates across Denmark, Norway, Sweden, Germany, Italy, and France.

 History

-Landfolk was founded on February 1, 2021, in Aarhus, Denmark, by seven former colleagues from Airbnb, including Christian Schwarz Lausten and Anders Boelskifte Mogensen.
+Landfolk was founded on February 1, 2021, in Aarhus, Denmark, by seven former colleagues from Airbnb, including Cathrine K. Reimann, Camilla Swartz, Christian Schwarz Lausten and Anders Boelskifte Mogensen.
 They had previously co-founded and sold the meeting-room platform Gaest.com to Airbnb in 2019.

-Within a few months of operation, Landfolk had 100 listings, and by early 2022, the platform featured over 300 properties in Denmark.
+By early 2022 the platform featured over 300 properties in Denmark.

-In March 2022, Landfolk received a seed investment from Heartland.
+In March 2022 Landfolk received a seed investment from Heartland.
 The funding was used for international expansion, and Landfolk launched in Norway and Germany later that year.

 In mid-2024, Landfolk announced a Series A funding round of €10.3 million, led by Denmark’s Export and Investment Fund (EIFO) with participation from SEED Capital and Heartland.
-In May 2024, Landfolk received the "Best New E-commerce" award from the Danish Chamber of Commerce.